haldayne/.github/README.md

-# .github
+# Haldayne PHP Componentry

-Organization-wide, GitHub specific configuration and profile
+This repository contains the Haldayne organization's configuration and profile information that's specific to GitHub.